Graph Kernels: A Survey: Experimental Comparison

 We evaluated the performance of the graph kernels on the datasets presented above.
-Specifically, we made use of the GraKeL library which contains implementations of a large number of graph kernels \cite{siglidis2018grakel}.
-We used the following $16$ kernels in our experimental evaluation: ($1$) vertex histogram kernel (VH), ($2$) random walk kernel (RW), ($3$) shortest path kernel (SP), ($4$) Weisfeiler-Lehman subtree kernel (WL-VH), ($5$) Weisfeiler-Lehman shortest path kernel (WL-SP), ($6$) Weisfeiler-Lehman pyramid match kernel (WL-PM), ($7$) neighborhood hash kernel (NH), ($8$) neighborhood subgraph pairwise distance kernel (NSPDK), ($9$) ordered decompositional DAGs with subtree kernel (ODD-STh), ($10$) pyramid match kernel (PM), ($11$) GraphHopper kernel (GH), ($12$) subgraph matching kernel (SM), ($13$) propagation kernel (PK), ($14$) multiscale Laplacian kernel (ML), ($15$) core Weisfeiler-Lehman subtree kernel (CORE-WL), ($16$) core shortest path kernel (CORE-SP).
+Specifically, we made use of the GraKeL library which contains implementations of a large number of graph kernels \shortcite{siglidis2020grakel}.
+We used the following $20$ kernels in our experimental evaluation: ($1$) vertex histogram kernel (VH), ($2$) random walk kernel (RW), ($3$) shortest path kernel (SP), ($4$) graphlet kernel (GR), ($5$) Weisfeiler-Lehman subtree kernel (WL-VH), ($6$) Weisfeiler-Lehman shortest path kernel (WL-SP), ($7$) Weisfeiler-Lehman pyramid match kernel (WL-PM), ($8$) Weisfeiler-Lehman optimal assignment kernel (WL-OA), ($9$) neighborhood hash kernel (NH), ($10$) neighborhood subgraph pairwise distance kernel (NSPDK), ($11$) Lov\'asz $\vartheta$ kernel (Lo-$\vartheta$), ($12$) SVM-$\vartheta$ kernel (SVM-$\vartheta$), ($13$) ordered decompositional DAGs with subtree kernel (ODD-STh), ($14$) pyramid match kernel (PM), ($15$) GraphHopper kernel (GH), ($16$) subgraph matching kernel (SM), ($17$) propagation kernel (PK), ($18$) multiscale Laplacian kernel (ML), ($19$) core Weisfeiler-Lehman subtree kernel (CORE-WL-VH), and ($20$) core shortest path kernel (CORE-SP).
 Note that some of the kernels (\eg WL-SP, CORE-SP) correspond to frameworks applied to graph kernels.
 Furthermore, since some kernels can handle different types of graphs than others, we conduct three distinct experiments.
 The three experiments are characterized by the types of graphs contained in the employed datasets: ($1$) datasets with unlabeled graphs, ($2$) datasets with node-labeled graphs, and ($3$) datasets with node-attributed graphs.
 It is important to mention that kernels that are designed for node-labeled graphs can also be applied to unlabaled graphs by initializing the node labels of all vertices of the unlabaled graphs to the same value.
 Hence, we evaluate these kernels on datasets that contain node-labeled graphs, but also on datasets that contain unlabeled graphs.
-Moreover, kernels that are designed for node-attributed graphs can be applied to unlabeled graphs and to graphs that contain dicrete node labels.
+Moreover, kernels that are designed for node-attributed graphs can be applied to unlabeled graphs and to graphs that contain discrete node labels.
 To achieve that, in the case of unlabeled graphs, all the vertices of all graphs are assigned the same attribute, while in the case of node-labeled graphs, node labels are transformed into feature vectors (\eg using a ``one-hot'' encoding scheme).
 Hence, we evaluated these kernels on all three experimental scenarios.